-Farm to School is a full year elective course for grade 8 students that meets every other day.
+Farm to School is a full year elective course that meets on alternate days.
+It is designed for 8th grade students.

 0374 Natural Disasters

 Students will be introduced to the destructive forces of nature and the impact they have on humans.
 The focus of this course will be to introduce students to the various geological, meteorological, and astronomical disasters that mankind faces today.
 Topics will include, but are not limited to: earthquakes, volcanic eruptions, flooding, avalanches, tornadoes, hurricanes, severe thunderstorms/lightning, meteor and asteroid impacts, mudslides, droughts, and pollution.